Nyxalis/Nyxalis/README.md

 - :zap: I like contibuting to OpenSource Repos and helping others.

-- :mailbox:How to reach me: DM on discord, tye#6365
+- :mailbox: How to reach me: DM on discord, tye#6365

+- :job: I am looking for paid work.
+Please DM if you consider hiring me. tye#6365

 ---